915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-On Windows systems, there is no notion of an âexecutable modeâ.
+On Windows systems, there is no notion of an “executable mode”.
 The Python
 installer automatically associates `.py` files with `python.exe` so that
 a double\-click on a Python file will run it as a script.
 The extension can
 also be `.pyw`, in that case, the console window that normally appears is